'Shocking' impact on protected areas

 Countries rich and poor, are quick to designate protected areas but fail to follow up with funding and enforcement.

-This is why biodiversity in still in catastrophic decline, the authors say.
+This is why biodiversity is still in catastrophic decline, the authors say.

 - Half of African species 'face extinction'